 The Honeylocust tree is an American native tree specie that is a favorite for the landscape.
 The tree offers spectacular dappled shade making it a great shade tree.
 They are hardy trees for zones 6,and 7 and will grow nicely in full sun to part shade.
 They are also great for parking areas and lining city street trees, and are on many city favorite list.
+These are the preferred thornless variety!

 Gleditsia triacanthos, inermis ‘Honeylocust Tree’